-Attachments B-1 through B-4 are general maps that include the pipeline route map showing the special permit segments and special permit inspection areas.
-Attachments C-1 through C-4 contain more details maps of the special permit segments.
+Attachments B-1 through B-3 are general maps that include the pipeline route map showing the special permit segments and special permit inspection area.

-PHMSA is granting this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2016-0158 in the Federal Docket Management System located on the internet at www.regulations.gov.
+PHMSA grants this special permit based on the findings set forth in the "Special Permit Analysis and Findings" and "Final Environmental Assessment and Finding of No Significant Impact" documents, which can be read in their entirety in Docket No. PHMSA-2017-0161 in the Federal Docket Management System located on the internet at www.regulations.gov.